About Len Levy

 - medical malpractice

 As a litigation attorney for almost thirty years, Len Levy has represented plaintiffs and defendants in complex legal disputes.
-His creative approach to litigation has earned him a reputation with parties and attorneys as a fair minded individual, adept at finding novel ways to resolve complex matters.
+His creative approach has earned him a reputation with parties and attorneys as a fair minded individual, adept at finding novel ways to resolve complex matters.

 Now, as a mediator, Len Levy explores the issues and goals of the parties, and facilitates their reaching an agreement which is a "win-win" result for all parties to the dispute.
 His legal and mediation experience and training, as well as his excellent interpersonal skills, patience and tenacity mean that he brings to the mediation process those tools necessary to facilitate settlements.
 Len explores all issues necessary to achieve settlement, many of which may not be addressed at all in a litigation context, and many of which may not have been apparent to the parties themselves.